SwiftFc/silicon_accra_innovation_school/0x01_word_guess_game/README.md

 <h1>Word Guess Game</h1>

 <p>Welcome to the Word Guess Game!
 This Python game challenges you to guess a hidden word by providing you with hints and the length of the word.
+For this task we used a predfined list of words, that is names of students in Silicon Accra Innovation School.
 Let's put your word knowledge to the test!</p>

 <h2>How to Play</h2>